 Avocados are packed with monounsaturated fats, which help keep the skin hydrated and smooth.

-In addition to healthy fats, avocados are a great source of vitamin E, which further enhances skin protection (5).
+In addition to healthy fats, avocados are a great source of vitamin E, and carotenoids such as lutein and zeaxanthin, which further enhances skin protection (6, 11).

 Avocados are incredibly versatile and can be added to salads, mashed on toast, blended into smoothies, or eaten on their own.